 *The Proposers of Modifications 0678C and 0678I Transportation charges must be published at least 2 months in advance, as such this would need to be by 01 August.

-Workgroup Participants discussed how two months is normal practice.
-01 01
+Workgroup Participants discussed how two months is normal practice for notice periods.

+Some Workgroup Participants did not agree that the effective date could be after 01 October 2019, noting that GB will not be compliant if GB does not have TAR NC compliant charges effective 01 October 2019.

+A Workgroup Participant noted that in the Netherlands, TAR NC has been implemented with charges taking effect from 01 January 2020.
+For the Netherlands this is the beginning of the Tariff year.
+According to Article 38 a compliant methodology shall apply from 31 May 2019.

+Some Workgroup Participants strongly supported the charge change dates of 01 October 2020.
+An October – only implementation is exceptionally important.
+Charging methodology changes outside of an October timeframe are believed to be unprecedented in the last 15 years.

+Some Workgroup Participants did not support an 01 October 2020 charge change date because this suite of Modifications is aimed at compliance with TAR NC which says a methodology should be in place by 31 May 2019 in effect for charges for October 2019.

 Workgroup considered the Modification Effective Date for Modification 0678B which is the only Modification that does not provide a constraint in terms of the date and in essence gives Ofgem total discretion.

 Workgroup Participants noted that specifying 01 October is designed to tie in with the Gas Year.
 Each Modification has highlighted this within their implementation section (Section 8 of the Modifications).

 A Workgroup Participant further noted that, within Electricity Distribution, where there has been a methodology change agreed by Ofgem, a 15 months minimum notice period is given.